The ABC’s of Event Planning

 AUDIENCE: It is vital that you have established who your audience is so that when it comes to event promotion and invites to attract customers, you know how to correctly target them.
 If you assume that all people will react to marketing material in the wrong way, then you’re being naive.
 You need to make sure you attract the RIGHT audience.
 After all, you don’t want to attract the wrong people to the event because they won’t be right for the products/services you’re trying to sell.

 BADGING AND CHECK-IN: First impressions are everything.
-If the first thing your customers experience when they arrive is a long que, slow check-in or even staff members that cannot find their ticket order, you’re asking for moody customers.
-Make sure you have an efficient check in process to ensure you and your customers do not feel stressed.
+If the first thing your customers experience when they arrive is a long queue, slow check-in or even staff members that cannot find their ticket order, you’re asking for moody customers.
+Make sure you have an efficient check-in process to ensure you and your customers do not feel stressed.

 CONTENT: The content of your event is the very reason customers signed up to attend in the first place.
 You sold them an event that will educate them, develop their skills or even give them some new connections.
 Not following through with these content promises will ensure a negative opinion about your company and your events.
 Make sure that your content aligns with attendee expectations, your capabilities and speakers with the right experience to match the theme of the event.

-DELEGATION OF ROLES: Planning an event from start from start to finish is always stressful.
+DELEGATION OF ROLES: Planning an event from the start to finish is always stressful.
 Make sure you get to know your whole team.
-Delegating your work to someone else may seem scary at first because you know exactly how you want everything to be, however in the long run it will allow you to focus your efforts somewhere else and make the planning and execution alot more efficient and effective.
+Delegating your work to someone else may seem scary at first because you know exactly how you want everything to be, however, in the long run, it will allow you to focus your efforts somewhere else and make the planning and execution a lot more efficient and effective.

 FIND SPEAKERS: Speakers add credibility to your event.
 Having a name to add to your event description or your sales pitch makes people more interested.
 Not only will customers be able to meet some great people that suit their current career or where they’re trying to go, but it offers customers real experience and knowledge from those who are experts in their field.
 It is important to make sure your speakers are relevant to the event theme.
 For example, you wouldn’t invite a social media influencer to an event about accounting.
 Don’t just invite big names because you can, invite big names that coincide with your event.